 Storage box / rear garage / floor compartment

-This gives you more flexibility.
-NOVA Core 150–200Ah offers more capacity in the same space—perfect for self-sufficient travel with an inverter.
+Here you have more flexibility.
+The NOVA Core 150–200Ah offers more capacity in the same space – perfect for self-sufficient travel with an inverter.

 -